microsoftgraph/microsoft-graph-training/tutorials/includes/go/app-only/05-get-all-users.md

       Email: AllanD@contoso.com
     User: Bianca Pisani
       ID: 9a7dcbd0-72f0-48a9-a9fa-03cd46641d49
-      Email: None
+      Email: NO EMAIL
     User: Brian Johnson (TAILSPIN)
       ID: a8989e40-be57-4c2e-bf0b-7cdc471e9cc4
       Email: BrianJ@contoso.com

     ...

-    More users available?
-True
+    More users available? true
     ```

 ## Code explained

-Consider the code in the `get_users` function.
+Consider the code in the `GetUsers` function.

 - It gets a collection of users
-- It uses `$select` to request specific properties
+- It uses `Select` to request specific properties
-- It uses `$top` to limit the number of users returned
+- It uses `Top` to limit the number of users returned
-- It uses `$orderBy` to sort the response
+- It uses `OrderBy` to sort the response